 Homebrew will place your Netdata configuration directory at

 edit-config script and the files in this directory to configure Netdata.
 For reference, you can find stock configuration files at

 Skip on ahead to the What's next? section to find links to helpful post-installation guides.

 Install Netdata from source

 We don't recommend installing Netdata from source on macOS, as it can be difficult to configure and install dependencies manually.

-First open your terminal of choice and install the Xcode development packages.
+Open your terminal of choice and install the Xcode development packages:

 Your Netdata configuration directory will be at